 Overview

-Ballsbridge sits just three kilometres south‑east of Dublin city centre, straddling the River Dodder at the iconic three‑arch stone bridge that gave the neighbourhood its name.
-Once a modest village on marshland, it has grown into one of Ireland’s most exclusive residential districts, famed for its tree‑lined avenues, Georgian, Victorian and Edwardian townhouses, and a concentration of embassies, high‑end hotels and world‑class sporting venues.
-The area feels like a leafy village while remaining a stone’s throw from the capital’s cultural heart, making it an ideal base for visitors who want both tranquillity and easy access to Dublin’s main attractions.
+Ballsbridge sits just three kilometres south-east of Dublin’s core, straddling the River Dodder at the iconic three-arch stone bridge that gave the neighbourhood its name.
+Once a modest settlement on marshland, it has developed into one of Ireland’s most exclusive residential districts.
+The area is known for its tree-lined avenues, Georgian and Victorian townhouses, and a high concentration of embassies, luxury hotels, and world-class sporting venues.
+It feels like a leafy village while remaining a short walk or DART ride from the capital’s main cultural attractions, making it a practical base for visitors who want quiet streets without sacrificing city access.

 What to See & Do